Creative and Innovative

 EQUITY AND INCLUSION COMMITTEE

-Meet twice a year to advise WESTAF on issues related to equity and inclusion in organizational operations, governance, staff structure, technology and fundraising.
+Meet three times a year to advise WESTAF on issues related to equity and inclusion in organizational operations, governance, staff structure, technology, and fundraising.

 November 2019 to Present